Broccoli and Cheese Soup in Homemade Bread Bowls are definitely worth the time it takes to make them. Hearty and filling. Enjoy!

 For the bowls:

 - Place all ingredients in the bread pan in the order suggested by the manufacturer.
 Select the dough setting.
-Check the dough after about 5 minutes - add 1-2 tbsp. four or water if necessary.
+Check the dough after about 5 minutes - add 1-2 tablespoons four or water if necessary.

 - When the cycle is complete, turn the dough into a floured surface.
 Divide the dough into 4 equal portions.
 Shape each piece into a ball.
 Place on a greased baking sheet.
 Cover and let rise in a warm place until doubled - about 30 minutes.